-When Windows 10 was first announced people were extremely excited when they found out that Windows 10 will be free for all genuine Windows 7 and Windows 8.1 users.
+When Windows 10 was first announced people were extremely excited when they found out that Windows 10 would be free for all genuine Windows 7 and Windows 8.1 users.
 We were all excited when we were offered a free upgrade to latest operating system, but is Windows 10 really free, or is it just a free one-time upgrade?

 According to Microsoft, Windows 10 is free, and it will remain free for all users that have upgraded from genuine Windows 7 or Windows 8.
-This means that you can perform clean reinstall of Windows 10 if you like, and you will still keep your license for free.
+This means that you can perform a clean reinstall of Windows 10 if you like, and you will still keep your license for free.

 When you activate your Windows 10 through upgrade, it’s registered to your computer hardware, and you can reinstall it as many times as you want.
 This is extremely useful if you don’t want to go back to previous version of Windows, and you don’t want to keep it on your hard drive.

 You can safely format your hard drive and install Windows 10 from scratch on the same computer.
 Bear in mind that Windows 10 is registered to your computer hardware, so you won’t be able to install it on your laptop or anywhere else.